stuckinsnow/brainstation-projects/README.md

 I am a photographer as well as a developer, and as my final project for BrainStation, I created a full stack photography portfolio.
 Aspiring photographers are often curious as to which settings were used for a particular photograph, and so I created a feature which displays exif data.
 This is available upon mouseover in the photo gallery page.

 ## Getting Started

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project has been deployed at [https://amzn1.lswr.net/pp/](https://amzn1.lswr.net/pp/).
+This was hosted using Amazon Web Services - LightSail, on a debian based instance.
+The back end is using port 8080, but has a reserve proxy set up to redirect to port 443.

+The mySQL database, backend and frontend are all on the same server.

 ### `npm install`